Syria, not only refugees: the destruction of Palmyra

 And this was the beginning of its grandeur.

-But the isolated caravanserai between the palms (Palmyra, means City of Palms) rose to prominence only during the first century BC, during the Roman Empire.
+But the isolated caravanserai between the palms (Palmyra, which means City of Palms) rose to prominence only during the first century BC, during the Roman Empire.

 A bit of history